PacificCommunity/seapodym-codebase/README.md

   and compare the screen outputs with _opt.out_, and parameter estimates with those in _skipjack\_F0.xml_ parfile, which were used to produce pseudo-observations.

-  Example #3. **Albacore**

-  Similarly to skipjack example, this is the pre-configured example to run the albacore tuna model, [parameterized and validated with fisheries data](https://www.sciencedirect.com/science/article/pii/S0967064519301511).
-The configuration file will allow running the population dynamics model of the south Pacific stock.
-To run this model, download the forcing directory from the [OSF data repository](https://osf.io/j53hc).

-  Unzip and place the forcing files into a local directory without modifying the folder structure.

-  Open the albacore\_F0.xml parfile and modify the ${SEAPODYM\_HOME}, so to provide the full absolute path to the unzipped *data* folder.

-    [~]$ cd example-configs/albacore/

-  and run

-    [~/seapodym/example-configs/albacore/]$ seapodym -s albacore_F0.xml

-  The simulation log can be compared with the one provided in sim\_F0.out file.
-Note that running this simulation with fishing requires fisheries data, which are not public.
-To inquire for the access to the data, please email <ofpdatarequest@spc.int>.
-Your request will be examined based on the eligibility of your organisation and your project.
-Then, the simulation with fishing can be run with the XML configuration file albacore.xml, and the screen log compared with provided sim.out file.

 ## Documentation
 For further information on how to use SEAPODYM for simulation studies and model developments see the [Model Reference Manual](docs/manual/Seapodym_user_manual.pdf).
 Doxygen generated [Code Documentation](docs/code-dox/codedoc_seapodym.pdf) can be consulted for a quick overview of the C++ numerical model code.